sirina-gubaidullina/twitter-clone/README.md

 - View the main page, which contains all the posts.
 - Sorting tweets.
 - View the post individually.
-- Tweeting: you can post tweets add emojy.
+- Tweeting: you can post tweets and add emojy.
 - Comments: you can post comments.
 - Responsive Design: optimized for viewing on both desktop and mobile devices.